The best ways to back up your largest files

 Pick one, get it going, then get back to creating the large files that are using up all your storage, without worrying so much about them filling up your drives.

-Special thanks to Derik for recommending Wasabi, and to Calum for recommending Arq's S3 reference.
+Special thanks to Derik for recommending Wasabi, to Calum for recommending Arq's S3 reference, and to Radoslav for noting the missing egress fees.

 Image Credits: Header photo by Benjamin Lehman via Unsplash